-The SOA Rating indicator is able to meaningful differentiate school performance.
+The SOA Rating indicator performance levels of the SOA indicators meaningfully differentiates between schools. is able to meaningful differentiate school performance.
 For example, using data through the 2016-2017 school year, 525 schools were determined to have an acceptable performance level across all indicators, 793 schools had one or more indicators that is near standard, and 416 schools had below standard performance in one or more indicators.
-The SOA Rating will be applied to all schools and all subgroups.
+The SOA Rating Performance levels are will be applied to all schools indicators and all subgroups student groups.